A second home is a place with sleeping, cooking, and toilet facilities. Second homes include:

 You rent it for fewer than 15 days during the year.

-It's considered a residence if you or a family member uses the home for personal use for more than the greater of:
+It's considered a residence if you or a family member uses the home for personal use for more than the greater of these:

 10% of the number of days you rent the home at fair rental value

-You can’t deduct expenses attributable to the rental.
+You can’t deduct expenses you can attribute to the rental.
 However, you can deduct interest and taxes if you itemize your deductions.